 The William F. Ballhaus, Jr. Prize for Excellence in Graduate Engineering Research is bestowed to the best doctoral dissertation, was established in 2015, and will be awarded each year in perpetuity in the future.

-The nominees of the 2019 Best Dissertation Award will be reviewed by a faculty committee and narrowed down to four finalists.
-The finalists will present their research at the Best Dissertation Symposium on April 18, 2019, from whom the final winner will be selected.
+The nominees of the Best Dissertation Award are reviewed by a faculty committee and narrowed down to four finalists.
+The finalists present their research at the Best Dissertation Symposium where the final winner is selected.

-The 2019 winner of The William F. Ballhaus Jr. Prize for Excellence in Graduate Engineering Research, Shanyuan Niu for his research, and dissertation Perovskite Chalcogenides: Emerging Semiconductors
+The 2020 winner of The William F. Ballhaus Jr. Prize for Excellence in Graduate Engineering Research, Debarghya Sarkar for his research, and dissertation

-2017 winner Fei Fang with Dean Yannis Yortson (L) and William F. Ballhaus (R)
+2019 recipient Shanyuan Niu with Dean Yannis Yortsos (L) and William F. Ballhaus (R)